richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- experiment maximally stable match size
-	- not too successful
+- adjust differences in image lighting to match eachother [move A toward B and B toward A OR just match]
+	- color space

 ----------------- S

-- 3-way views get relative scales / other data
-	- relative-scale optimal linear estimates
+- need to save relative pair F/R/error in main file
+- need to save relative triple in main file
+- need to save triple data to triple file

 - graph initialization w/ absolute view locations
 	- patch sizes need to be rescaled after relative scales are found -- save this data somewhere - 'pair' scale
 ----------------- U